alexpolt/alexpolt.github.io/src/atomic-data.md

   To summarize the cost of atomic\_data: two relaxed atomic increments/decrements for readers, two CAS and data structure copy for writers (optimistic scenario), and on hitting barrier we wait for all threads to stop working with data.

+###How long should be the queue of preallocated data elements?

+  This question might seem to be trivial, but it leads to interesting results on the pros/cons of lock-free data structures.

+###Code Samples

+  atomic\_data is easy to use and it works on any data structure.
+Although you should always keep in mind the cost of copying.

+###Lock-free std::map?

+  Actually the design of the atomic\_data makes it easy to turn std::map (or anything else) into lock-free.
+Sure, memory allocation uses locking, so we first need to implement a lock-free
+  allocator: atomic\_data can do that too (for an area allocator, for example, any freeing of memory could be done on successfully replacing the current data - there is a second functor parameter to the update method that receives a pointer to the new current data as a parameter).